Murray State University: Greek life

 Murray State is home to twenty-six chapters of both social and professional Greek organizations.
 The oldest social fraternity on campus is Phi Mu Alpha Sinfonia and the oldest professional fraternity is Sigma Alpha Iota (both relating to music) with the oldest social sorority being Sigma Sigma Sigma.
 As of the spring 2016 semester, 1,438 students were officially reported to be involved with Greek life, representing 19% of the undergraduate student population.

-As of Fall 2019, 16% of undergraduate students make up Murray State Greek Life.
+As of the fall of 2026, 15% of undergraduate students make up Murray State Greek Life.
 The average chapter size for the Panhellenic Council is 93; Interfraternity Council is 50; and National Pan-Hellenic Council is 5.
 The average Greek GPA is 3.20.
-(All statistics come from the Murray State University Office of Greek Life website.)